Discover Swiss Financial Secrets That Maximize Your Money!

 These days, the best Swiss bank accounts are digital bank accounts.
 So, we should compare Raiffeisen with the best digital bank, Neon.

-Both banks have the same kind of features.
-However, Raiffeisen has offices for you to perform operations.
+Both banks have the same features.
+However, Raiffeisen has offices where you can perform operations.
 Neon is a digital-only bank, so you must do everything from the mobile application.

 On the fee side, Neon is much better than Raiffeisen.
 Neon has no account fees and offers some significant advantages when using the card abroad and when doing international transfers.